 By USAG Stuttgart Public Affairs Office

-When winter weather strikes, U.S. Army Garrison Stuttgart community members don’t need to be in the dark on cancellations and delays that may occur on-post.
-The garrison has resources to keep the community informed when decisions are made that impact on-post operations due to the weather.
+When winter weather strikes from October through April, U.S. Army Garrison Stuttgart has resources to keep the community informed when decisions are made that impact on-post operations due to the weather.

 Note: USAG Stuttgart does not assess off-post roads.
-For information about road conditions in your local neighborhood or commute to work, visit your local news channels, tune into AFN Stuttgart Radio for major road conditions and traffic updates, and use individual judgement to ensure your safety during your daily commute.
+For information about road conditions in your local neighborhood or commute to work, visit your local news channels, tune into AFN Stuttgart Radio for major road conditions and traffic updates.
+Use your judgement to ensure your safety.
+Contact your command or leadership directly with concerns during your daily commute.

 Announcements also air on American Forces Network Stuttgart (102.3 FM).
 You can also listen online using AFN 360: afn360.afneurope.net

 Call the Weather and Road Condition Hotline at DSN: 431-3744/ civ.
 07031-15-3744 for a daily recorded update of weather, on-post road conditions and closures.